GaneshBachalakuri/Ai-Powered-Customer-Retention-Prediction-System/README.md

 ### 7. Hyperparameter Tuning

-Optimized model performance through systematic hyperparameter tuning using structured search strategies.
+Conducted systematic hyperparameter optimization to enhance model efficiency and predictive accuracy.
-Applied techniques such as Grid Search and Random Search with cross-validation to identify optimal parameter combinations.
+Utilized structured search techniques with cross-validation to identify optimal parameter configurations.
-This process improved generalization capability, reduced overfitting, and enhanced overall predictive accuracy.
+This process strengthened generalization performance, minimized overfitting, and ensured robust model selection.

 GridSearchCV is used to evaluate Logistic Regression parameters.